synnaxlabs/synnax/.github/PULL_REQUEST_TEMPLATE/rc.md

       removed from the device while it is running.
 - [ ] Enable and disable data saving at will.
 - [ ] Leave a task paused for an hour and resume it again without needing to reconfigure.

+#### Write Task

+I can successfully:

+- [ ] Perform control and see changes reflected on the connected OPC UA server.
+- [ ] Stop, start and reconfigure task at will.
+- [ ] Enable and disable data saving at will.
+- [ ] Leave a write tasking played but idle for an hour and perform control without losing connection.

 ### National Instruments